yokifinance/web3hooks/README.md

 # Yoki-web3hooks

-Even need to receive webhooks for blockchain events for EVM chains?
+Ever needed to receive webhooks for blockchain events on EVM chains?
 We did!
 Existing commercial solutions can be too expensive for an early-stage startup.
 Also, what if you want full control of what's happening?
 We encountered this task in Yoki Finance and developed this open-source library to help you with webhooks – welcome **Yoki-web3hooks**!